With a Child's Heart

-"With a Child's Heart" is a song by the singer Stevie Wonder, from his album Up-Tight.
-The song was released as the b-side to the single "Nothing's Too Good for My Baby".
+"With a Child's Heart" is a song written by Sylvia Moy, Henry Cosby, and Vicki Basemore for Motown and first released by singer Stevie Wonder, on his album Up-Tight.
+The song was released as the B-side to the single "Nothing's Too Good for My Baby".
+A cover version of the song was a chart hit for Michael Jackson in 1973.

 Stevie Wonder version

 Stevie's original version of With a Child's Heart was released in 1966, as the "B" side to his hit, "Nothing's Too Good For My Baby".
 Both songs were taken from his successful album, Up-Tight.
 Although this version completely missed the Billboard Hot 100, it was a R&B hit, reaching the Top 10 of Billboards R&B Chart, peaking at number 8.